A perturbation theory for the Anderson model: Taylor expansion of the kernels

-In the exponent, the sums with respect to $j$ and $i$ can be swapped; the integration with respect to the times can be swapped with the energy-integrals, one obtains then Fourier transforms.
-To realize this plan I subdivide the set of the tunneling lines into four subsets (of $\left\lbrace 1, ..., n \right\rbrace$):
+In the exponent, the sums with respect to $j$ and $i$ can be swapped; the integration with respect to the times can be swapped with the energy integrals, one obtains then Fourier transforms.
+To realize this plan I subdivide the set of the tunneling lines into four subsets of $\left\lbrace 1, ..., n \right\rbrace$:

 $\left\lbrace 1, \dots , n \right\rbrace$ is the disjoint union of $I_1, I_2, I_3, $ and $I_4$.
 The expression (\ref{exponent_1}) reads in terms of Fourier transforms: